alphaura/MandoTheme/README.md

 # MandoTheme
- Landing page themed on the Mandolorian
+ Landing page themed on the Mandalorian, while following a basic html & css course on skillshare.